St Peter's Collegiate Church: 1480–1603: Royal peculiar and Reformation

 However, Queen Mary's Counter-Reformation soon restored the old regime.
 As Northumberland was attainted, his property was forfeit, so it was relatively easy to restore the college's property.
 This was presented by Mary's letters patent of 26 December 1553 as a favour to St George's College, Windsor.
 She referred to the great love her ancestors had for the chapel and made clear this was a restoration of the grant of Edward IV.
 Franklyn, the seven prebendaries and the sacristan were all named and reinstated in their posts for life and the structure of the college described in detail.
 However, Mary's gracious act left the years 1547–53 in legal limbo, with the status of any transactions carried out by the canons during those years uncertain.
 St Peter's was the only royal peculiar in the region to be restored: all the others proved intractable, as the property had been sold or given to landowners in good standing, many of them pious Catholics.
 The little hospital of St Mary was not so fortunate.
 The provision to say prayers for the dead would have guaranteed its dissolution as a chantry and it is never heard of again, apparently absorbed into the Leveson estates.

-Despite a decision to follow a broadly Protestant path, Elizabeth did not pursue the matter further, and confirmed the restoration of the college by royal charter in 1564.
+Despite a decision to follow a broadly Protestant path, Elizabeth I did not pursue the matter further, and confirmed the restoration of the college by royal charter in 1564.
 This meant a restoration of the old abuses.
 The deans and most of the canons stayed away, failing to attend even the quarterly chapter meetings and paying scant wages to deacons, and in some cases unordained readers, to perform their functions at St Peter's.
 The running of Wolverhampton's church devolved upon the sacrist, who was paid a separate income, amounting to the reasonable sum of £26 by the mid-17th century, and given a seat on the chapter.
 It seems that he held the estate allocated to the morrow-mass priest before 1548, which may have been the grant of Henry of Prestwood.